openstack/openstack-manuals/doc/user-guide/source/dashboard_launch_instances.rst

 per month by showing meters like number of vCPUs, disks, RAM, and uptime for all your instances.

 #.
-Log in to the dashboard, choose a project, and click :guilabel:`Overview`.
+Log in to the dashboard.

+#.
+From the CURRENT PROJECT on the :guilabel:`Project` tab, select the
+   appropriate project.

+#.
+On the :guilabel:`Project` tab, open the :guilabel:`Compute` tab and
+   click :guilabel:`Overview` category.

 #.
 To query the instance usage for a month, select a month and click
    :guilabel:`Submit`.